sktime/pysf/README.md

 ## Package features

-* Store and safely manipulate multi-series data in a custom data container.
+* Store and safely manipulate multi-series data and its metadata in a custom data container.
-* Define your own machine learning prediction strategies to operate on multi-series data.
+* Define your own machine learning prediction strategies to operate on this data.
 Make use of tuning and pipelining objects to build composite prediction strategies.
+Use the widely-adopted fit/predict workflow throughout.
 * Plug in existing single-curve predictors into a framework that adapts them to the multi-series setting.
 Interface with popular single-series machine learning & forecasting frameworks, such as [scikit-learn](https://scikit-learn.org/stable/), [keras](https://keras.io/) and [statsmodels](https://www.statsmodels.org/stable/index.html).
 * Empirically estimate multiple predictors' generalisation performance using nested resampling schemes, in a statistically sound manner.
 Compare predictors to baselines.